What To Do With Leftover Wine

 Is Wine Waste A Problem?

-First off, it’s important to know how long opened wine can be stored for, before going bad.
-As a student I used to work in bars and so the following guide is imprinted in my brain:
+First off, it’s important to know how long opened leftover wine can be stored for before going off.
+As a student, I used to work in bars (one of my many jobs!), and so the following guide is imprinted in my brain:

 • Opened white wine lasts for up to three days in a refrigerator.

-• Opened Prosecco or Cava again stores for up to three days in the fridge.
+• Opened sparkling wine, such as Prosecco or Cava, can again be stored for up to three days in the fridge.

-• Rose wine can store for up to five days in the fridge
+• Rose wine can be stored for up to five days in the fridge.

-• Fortified wines, such as sherry and port, are best if drank within 28 days of opening, and stored in a cool dark place.
+• Fortified wines, such as sherry and port, are best if drunk within 28 days of opening and stored in a cool, dark place.

-If you can’t drink your wine before it goes off – which you’ll know by that classic vinegar smell and taste – then here are some ideas with what to do with leftover wine.
+If you can’t drink your wine before it goes off – which you’ll know by that classic vinegar smell and taste – then here are some ideas on what to do with leftover wine:

 Freeze It